Communist Party of Vietnam: Vietnam War (1955–1975)

-At the second party congress it was decided that the Communist Party would be split into three; one party for each of Vietnam, Laos and Cambodia.
-However, in an official note it said that the "Vietnamese party reserves the right to supervise the activities of its brother parties in Cambodia and Laos".
-The Khmer People's Revolutionary Party was established in April 1951 and the Lao People's Party was formed four years later on 22 March 1955.
-The third party congress, held in Hanoi in 1960, formalized the tasks of constructing socialism in what was by then North Vietnam, or the Democratic Republic of Vietnam (DRV), and committed the party to the "liberation" of South Vietnam.
-In the south, the United States supported an anti-communist state, the Republic of Vietnam (RVN), successor of the State of Vietnam, established in October 1955.
-In 1960 the DRV established a military-political front in the south called the National Liberation Front of Southern Vietnam (Mặt trận Dân tộc Giải phóng Miền Nam Việt Nam) or NLF for short.
-American soldiers commonly referred to the NLF as the Viet Cong (Việt Cộng) or VC for short.
+At the second party congress in 1951, it was decided that the ICP would be split into three; one party for each nation of Vietnam, Laos and Cambodia.
+However, in an official note it said that the "Vietnamese party reserves the right to supervise the activities of its fraternal parties in Cambodia and Laos".

+The Khmer People's Revolutionary Party was established in 1951 and the Lao People's Party was formed four years later in 1955.
+The third party congress, held in Hanoi in 1960, formalized the tasks of constructing socialism in North Vietnam, and committed the party to the "liberation" of southern Vietnam.

+In the south, the United States supported an anti-communist state, the Republic of Vietnam, successor of the State of Vietnam, established in October 1955.
+In 1960, North Vietnam established a political front in the south called the National Liberation Front of Southern Vietnam.

-As part of the Cold War and due to conflicts between two Vietnamese states, the Vietnam War (or Second Indochina War) happened between the communists which included the Democratic Republic of Vietnam (North Vietnam) and the National Liberation Front (Viet Cong), and the anti-communists which included the United States, the Republic of Vietnam (South Vietnam) and their allies, such as Australia, South Korea, and Thailand.
-The communists received support from the People's Republic of China and the Soviet Union.
-The war lasted from 1960 to 1975 and spilled over into Laos and Cambodia.
-The Cambodian Civil War broke out between the communist Khmer Rouge and GRUNK, and the pro-American Khmer Republic.
-The Laotian Civil War broke out between the communist Pathet Lao and the pro-American Kingdom of Laos.
-The Cambodian and Laotian communists received training and support from the DRV and NLF.
-During the war the Worker's Party of Vietnam also established its sub-branch in the south called the People's Revolutionary Party of South Vietnam (Đảng Nhân dân Cách mạng Miền Nam Việt Nam), which aimed to lead the NLF.
-After the withdrawal of American troops from South Vietnam and later the collapse of the RVN on 30 April 1975, Vietnam was de facto unified under the leadership of the communists and the South was under the Provisional Revolutionary Government of the Republic of South Vietnam (PRG), leading to formal reunification under the communist Socialist Republic on 2 July 1976.
-At the fourth party congress in December 1976, the Workers' Party of Vietnam merged with the People's Revolutionary Party of South Vietnam to create the Communist Party of Vietnam (Đảng Cộng sản Việt Nam), commonly abbreviated as CPV.
-The party explained that the merger and name change was made in light of the "strengthened proletariat dictatorship, the development of the leadership of the working class ... a worker-peasant alliance".
+The Vietnam War was a critical Cold War flashpoint fought between two opposing coalitions.
+On one side was the socialist alliance of North Vietnam and the NLF; on the other was the anti-communist South Vietnam, heavily supported by the United States, Australia, South Korea, and Thailand.

+The north Vietnamese received support from the People's Republic of China and the Soviet Union.
+As the war expanded regionally, Cambodia and Laos were pulled into their own civil conflicts.
+In Cambodia, the Khmer Rouge and GRUNK fought to overthrow the pro-American Khmer Republic, while in Laos, the communist Pathet Lao battled the U.S.-backed Kingdom of Laos.

+The Cambodian and Laotian communists received training and support from the North Vietnam and NLF.
+During the war the Worker's Party of Vietnam also established its sub-branch in the south called the People's Revolutionary Party of South Vietnam, which aimed to lead the NLF.

+After the withdrawal of American troops from South Vietnam and later the collapse of South Vietnam on 30 April 1975, Vietnam was de facto unified under the leadership of the revolutionaries and the south was under the leadership of the Provisional Revolutionary Government of the Republic of South Vietnam (PRG), leading to formal reunification under the Socialist Republic on 2 July 1976.

+At the fourth party congress in December 1976, the Workers' Party of Vietnam merged with the People's Revolutionary Party of South Vietnam to create the Communist Party of Vietnam with its original name in 1930.
+The party explained that the merger and name change was made in light of the "strengthened the proletarian dictatorship, the development of the leadership of the working class ... a worker-peasant alliance".